top of page

 15-Minute Lesson Ideas, Age-Specific Explanations & Spark Facts

-You’ve just landed on Vervotex’s Big AI Glossary, your home base for decoding the language of tomorrow.
-Whether you’re a teacher, student, or fellow adventurer, here’s how to navigate and supercharge your journey...
+• This is your home base for decoding the language of tomorrow.
+Whether you’re a teacher, student, or fellow adventurer, here’s how to navigate and supercharge your journey below.

-Search or Scroll: Dive right in, use the search bar to warp to a known term, or scroll through the “Term Observatory” to discover new concepts.
+• Search or Scroll.
+Dive right in, use the search bar to go to a known term, or scroll through the “Term Observatory” to discover new concepts.

 A set of instructions or rules a computer follows to solve a problem or perform a task.